Skip to content

 const mspHealth: HealthStatus = await mspClient.info.getHealth();

-console.log('MSP service health:', mspHealth);
+console.log('MSP Health Status:', mspHealth);

-Then, check the health status by running the script:
+2. Check the health status by running the script:

 ts-node index.ts